Address: 510 Sycamore Valley Rd W

 Benign skin growths are common and often seem to appear for no discernible reason.
 At Essential Aesthetics, we treat the following concerns:

 - Seborrheic Keratosis (SK): SK is a common, benign black or brown skin growth that is often confused with moles or warts.
 They have wart-like, “glued-on” appearance and can grow to be quite large and make people feel self-conscious.
 Although the cause of SK is still unknown, researchers believe that excessive sun exposure and an imbalance of the hormone estrogen may play a role in the development of SK.
 Generally, SK forms on the scalp, face, neck, back, or chest.
 SK must be differentiated from actinic keratosis (AK).
-AK is caused from sun-damaged skin and may become precancerous and develop into skin cancer.
+AK is caused by sun-damaged skin and may become precancerous and develop into skin cancer.

 - Xanthelasma: Xanthelasma is a yellow build-up of fat underneath the skin around the eyes.
 Usually, those with very high or very low cholesterol levels develop this condition, but it can also be found in those with normal cholesterol levels.
 Xanthelasma does not typically pose any health threats, but in severe cases, can affect vision.